homenowramblingsrss

 Someone described my constantly shifting sleep schedule as “Timezone Parkour”.
 The fact that long covid has messed up so many of my rhythms is a constant point of frustration, and this adds a little delight to thinking about it.

 I have played many games of Jenga in the past.
 Recently I played my first ever remote version of the game, using photos in Delta Chat and a wooden set of blocks which were on the opposite side of the world from my location.
-It was ridiculous and fun.
+It was fun.

 Thinking about the Sadness Rectangle